Routine use cases

 Section 1

-When to do when weekly planning changes your routine is useful
+When Routine adjustment: weekly planning is useful

 Section 2

-Make to do when weekly planning changes your routine repeatable
+Make Routine adjustment: weekly planning repeatable

-For "What to do when weekly planning changes your routine plan", the practical question is smaller than the headline.
-During a progress-photo check where lighting and expression may be changing the story, "What to do when weekly planning changes your routine plan" has one practical test: whether anything changes in behavior.
-A useful answer for "What to do when weekly planning changes your routine plan" helps the reader decide whether AI support should be used at all before it asks for an install.
-Try the smallest version first for "What to do when weekly planning changes your routine plan": use a tool or guide only after the actual.
+For "Routine adjustment: weekly planning", the practical question is smaller than the headline.
+During a progress-photo check where lighting and expression may be changing the story, "Routine adjustment: weekly planning" has one practical test: whether anything changes in behavior.
+A useful answer for "Routine adjustment: weekly planning" helps the reader decide whether AI support should be used at all before it asks for an install.
+Try the smallest version first for "Routine adjustment: weekly planning": use a tool or guide only after the actual question is clear.
+Then ask whether session history would reduce friction for "Routine adjustment: weekly planning" or simply add another thing to manage.
+Orena.

 Section 3